TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 (all bodies :: #0fbd8c)
 ```
-This block returns the name of every existing body in a comma-delimited list.
+This block returns the name of every existing body in a list.

 ```scratch
 create box body with name: [body] mass: (5) size: (1) (1) (1) :: #0fbd8c